Volunteer

 John Almeida is a retired high school science teacher.
 He and his wife moved to Leland, NC from Rhode Island four years ago.
 John loves spending time with family, going to their grandkid's events, and in general watching them grow up into fine young adults.
 In his spare time here in NC, John volunteers cooking lunch for the homeless and homeless Vets; and especially enjoys being an interpreter for the Burgwin-Wright House as well as another historic home in Wilmington.
 John also likes pickleball, kayaking, activities with neighborhood friends, sightseeing, and our wonderful beaches.

 Julie Tyslan, her father, and her husband moved to Wilmington in 2016 following her retirement after serving 30 years in the United States Navy as an officer in the Nurse Corps, and later as a civilian hospice nurse.
-To keep busy and exercise her mind, she started giving tours at The Burgwin-Wright House and Gardens in 2022, as well as another historic property in Wilmington.
+To keep busy and exercise her mind, she started giving tours at the Burgwin-Wright House and Gardens in 2022, as well as another historic property in Wilmington.
 In addition to volunteering, she enjoys spoiling her 2-year-old grandson, cooking, baking, sewing, raising Monarch butterflies, and supporting her husband’s acting career.

 Chuck Dombroski is a retired Federal employee with 38 years’ experience in the field of research and analysis, including management of large teams and task forces of targeted researchers.
 He particularly enjoys public speaking and teaching, whether it be professional briefings to high-level government officials or teaching Biblical courses in church settings.
 Newly relocated to the Wilmington area with his wife and son, Mr. Dombroski is exploring the rich history of the southeast North Carolina region.
 He is an avid stamp collector, landscape gardener, and is currently documenting the history attached to an inherited Civil War era officer's telescope.